-Institutional credit courses are those courses which are not creditable toward a formal award and which include training-forbusiness and training-for-industry courses and courses numbered below the 100 level.
+Institutional credit courses are those courses which are not creditable toward a formal award and which include training-for-business and training-for-industry courses and courses numbered below the 100 level.

 Reid State may choose to assign grades other than those generating quality points to institutional credit courses.
-The approved grades are Satisfactory (S), Unsatisfactory (U), and In Progress (IP) (see policy on optional grades for institutional credit courses).
+The approved grades are Excellent (A), Good (B), Average (C), Poor (D), Failure (F).